poinck/lampe/README.md

 **blind mode**

-If you have a very slow terminal, you can use the blind mode as follows; it won't show up the current light state unless you type "i" or "I".
+If you have a very slow terminal, you can use the blind mode as follows; it won't show up the current light state unless you type "`i`" or "`I`".
 All other function are still accessible:
 ```.sh
 lampe -b
 ```